mpi-sws-rse/thingflow-python/micropython/README.rst

 Bug Workarounds
 ===============
-The antevents code has a few workarounds for bugs in Micropython (at least the ESP8266 port).
+The thingflow code has a few workarounds for bugs in MicroPython (at least the ESP8266 port).

 Clock wrapping